-- Ideally, you should use the best quality meat for your pattie, like coarsely ground steak (sirloin, fillet or rump).
-Flavour wise, you’re already halfway there.
+Ideally, you should use the best quality meat for your patty, like coarsely ground steak (sirloin, fillet or rump).
+Flavour-wise, you’re already halfway there.

-- The pattie should be a generous size, but not too thick.
+The patty should be a generous size, but not too thick.
 A thick burger is difficult to eat.

-- The pattie should not be overcooked – the meat should be juicy.
+The patty should not be overcooked – the meat should be juicy.
 I also baste it with barbecue sauce while it’s grilling, to make it really juicy.

 For this burger, I used regular ground lean beef mince – it is cheaper and it is available in almost every supermarket.
 Because this meat is not steak quality, I mixed it with some breadcrumbs and an egg for extra tenderness.
 If you can get hold of ground rump steak, you don’t have to used any breadcrumbs or egg at all, just salt and pepper!

-- Remove top layer of plastic wrap, then use a large round cookie cutter or dessert bowl to cut out rounds of about 12-15 cm in diameter.
+Remove top layer of plastic wrap, then use a large round cookie cutter or dessert bowl to cut out rounds of about 12-15 cm in diameter.
 They will look completely oversized, but they shrink quite a lot while cooking!
-Remove the meat mixture in-between the patties, then cut out the plastic around each pattie – it is easier to handle individually this way.
+Remove the meat mixture inbetween the patties, then cut out the plastic around each patty – it is easier to handle individually this way.